← Back to blog

 Why Upwards Harassment Happens

-Research shows that upwards harassment is more common than many realize, particularly for women and underrepresented groups in leadership roles:
+Research shows that upwards harassment is more common than many realise, particularly for women and underrepresented groups in leadership roles:

 • Female supervisors are more likely to face harassment than non-supervisors, as harassment is often used to challenge women’s authority.